Archima20/Archima20/README.md

 # About me:
-I'm a computer science Master`s student passionate about writing code, solving problems, and creating user-friendly software.
+I'm a Master's student in Computer Science passionate about coding, problem-solving, and creating user-friendly software.

-💻 I love learning & teaching.
+💻 Passionate about learning and teaching.
+I teach English and have over ten years of experience teaching architectural courses and software.

 📗 Currently learning Python and Machine Learning, and studying for the AWS Cloud Practitioner exam.